phamtec/dsurf/README.md

-# dead
+# dsurf

-Dictionary Editor's Aren't Dead
+Dictionary Surfer

-A Dictionary editor using SDL.
+A Dictionary viewer using SDL.

 ## Prerequsists